trussworks/accessibility/README.md

 ### Design/content
 The following sections outline aspects of accessibility to keep in mind during the research and design process.

-**Color and text**

-Don’t use color as the only visual means of conveying information

-- There should be another indicator (such as icons, text, or pattern) so that people who cannot easily distinguish colors will be able to understand the content.

-**Make sure the foreground and background color of all text, icons, and focus indicators meet the proper contrast ratio**

-- The contrast ratio between texts and background should be at least 4.5:1 according to the WCAG.
-- If your font size is at least 24px or 19px bold, the minimum decreases to 3:1.

-**Don’t use overly saturated or high contrast colors**

-- Oversaturated colors, high contrast colors, or even just the shade of the color can be unsettling for users.
-- It’s best to avoid high concentrations of these types of colors.

-**Typography should be easy to read and scalable**

-- Font sizes should be responsive and the design should allow for users to zoom without causing readability issues.
-- The font itself should be easy to read.
-Decorative fonts, small font sizes, italicized text, and all uppercase text are harder to read.
-- Larger text, shorter line lengths, taller line heights and increased letter spacing improves readability.

 **Forms/controls**

 Focus states should easily indicate what control or form element is active